Is it time to move on from a relationship?

 Logic and emotion concerning love will always go to battle with each other.
 Emotion in the beginning usually wins.
 It’s strange; even the strongest of individuals tend to fall short when it comes to making logical decisions about someone they love.
 We definitely encourage our clients to consider what they will gain, as opposed to what they will lose, should they choose to move on.

 It is also important to be realistic about whether or not the issues in the relationship are fixable.
 If they are, the next question would be “Is your partner willing to do the work?”
 This is where you need to be genuinely honest with yourself and see the opportunity ahead of you as it is, rather than what you would like it to be.

-A litmus test that most clients feel help assess how they are doing in their relationship is to consider – Are you doing better personally in this partnership or not?
+A litmus test that most clients feel helps assess how they are doing in their relationship is to consider – Are you doing better personally in this partnership or not?
 It is even more impactful when you can ask your best friend to describe how they see you now as opposed to pre-relationship in terms of happiness and growth.

 Any of these exercises, if you pay attention and listen to what is being shared, will always lead you in the right direction.
-Most singles find that they gutturally know what they should do and the inaction has more to do with finding the courage to do it than making the decision.
+Most singles find that they gutturally know what they should do, and the inaction has more to do with finding the courage to do it than making the decision.
 Managing the fear of the unknown seems to be the biggest challenge to overcome.

-It is time to walk away when your time spent together is less likely to make you happy and more likely to hinder your joy that you once had on your own.
+It is time to walk away when your time spent together is less likely to make you happy and more likely to hinder the joy that you once had on your own.
 When you feel that the pain of the breakup is no worse than the pain of staying, then this decision will come easy.

-Until then remind yourself that you are robbing another wonderful single out there from being with the person that they deserve.
+Until then, remind yourself that you are robbing another wonderful single out there from being with the person that they deserve.
 (That’s you!).
 Only you can give them the opportunity to make that happen!
 There are no reruns or rewinds in life, so choose who you spend it with wisely!